-The main reason for the divergence of methods, as shown in Fig. 4, and for the unorganized competing situations of the sub-methods, as shown in Table 1, is the defect/weakness of the conventional paradigm, the Four-Box Scheme, I believe.
+The main reason for the unorganized competing situations of such a divergence of methods and sub-methods, as shown in Table 1, is the defect/weakness of the conventional paradigm, i.e., the Four-Box Scheme in science and technology in general, including TRIZ.

 Introduction of the Six-Box Scheme as the new paradigm of creative problem solving (CrePS) will certainly serve for reorganizing these diverse methodologies and their numerous sub-methods [7].

-3.4.
+3.3.
 Positioning the Six-Box Scheme in the Real World

-The Six-Box Scheme shown in Fig. 1 says that the process of actual problem solving should start and finish in the Real World which contains the problem.
+The Six-Box Scheme (Fig. 1) says that the process of actual problem solving should start and finish in the Real World which contains the problem.
 We meet various problems and we want to solve them in the real situations, which differ widely in case by case.
 It is not theoretically sound if we assume such real situations belong to individually-specific Real Worlds.
 We should rather think of a number of different types of Real World corresponding to the areas where we want to apply.
-For example, in the case of industrial applications, we should consider a Real World where typical industrial activities are taking place, as shown in Fig. 5 [14].
+For example, in the case of industrial applications, we should consider a Real World where typical industrial activities are taking place, as shown in Fig. 2 [10].

-Fig. 5.
+Fig. 2.
 The Six-Box Scheme placed in the Real World, e.g., an industrial world.
 [14]